pagkly/Zed/Investopedia3/Operating Cash Flow Margin.md

 ## Understanding the Operating Cash Flow Margin

 Operating cash flow margin measures how efficiently a company converts sales into cash.
-It is a good indicator of [earnings quality](https://www.investopedia.com/terms/q/qualityofearnings.asp) because it only includes transactions that involve the actual transfer of money.
+It is a good indicator of [[earnings quality]](https://www.investopedia.com/terms/q/qualityofearnings.asp) because it only includes transactions that involve the actual transfer of money.

-Because [cash flow](https://www.investopedia.com/terms/c/cashflow.asp) is driven by revenues, overhead and operating efficiency, it can be very telling, especially when comparing performance to competitors in the same industry.
+Because [[cash flow]](https://www.investopedia.com/terms/c/cashflow.asp) is driven by revenues, overhead and operating efficiency, it can be very telling, especially when comparing performance to competitors in the same industry.
 Has operating cash flow turned negative because the company is investing in its operations to make them even more profitable?
 Or does the company need an injection of outside capital to buy time to continue operating in a desperate attempt to turn around the business?

-Just as companies can improve operating cash flow margin by using [working capital](https://www.investopedia.com/terms/w/workingcapital.asp) more efficiently, they can also temporarily flatter operating cash flow margin by delaying the payment of accounts payable, chasing customers for payment or running down inventory.
-But if a company’s operating cash flow margin is increasing from year to year, it indicates its [free cash flow](https://www.investopedia.com/terms/f/freecashflow.asp) is improving, as is its ability to expand its asset base and create long-term value for shareholders.
+Just as companies can improve operating cash flow margin by using [[working capital]](https://www.investopedia.com/terms/w/workingcapital.asp) more efficiently, they can also temporarily flatter operating cash flow margin by delaying the payment of accounts payable, chasing customers for payment or running down inventory.
+But if a company’s operating cash flow margin is increasing from year to year, it indicates its [[free cash flow]](https://www.investopedia.com/terms/f/freecashflow.asp) is improving, as is its ability to expand its asset base and create long-term value for shareholders.

 ## Operating Cash Flow Margin vs. Operating Margin

-The operating cash flow margin is unlike the [operating margin](https://www.investopedia.com/terms/o/operatingmargin.asp).
+The operating cash flow margin is unlike the [[operating margin]](https://www.investopedia.com/terms/o/operatingmargin.asp).
 The operating margin includes depreciation and amortization expenses.
 However, operating cash flow margin adds back non-cash expenses, such as depreciation.

 Operating margin is calculated as operating income divided by revenue.
 This similar to operating cash flow margin except it uses operating income.
 Operating cash flow margin uses operating cash flow and not operating income.

 Free cash flow margin is another cash margin measure, where it also adds in capital expenditures.
-In capital intensive industries, with a high ratio of fixed to variable costs, a small increase in sales can lead to a large increase in operating cash flows, thanks to [operational leverage](https://www.investopedia.com/terms/o/operatingleverage.asp).
+In capital intensive industries, with a high ratio of fixed to variable costs, a small increase in sales can lead to a large increase in operating cash flows, thanks to [[operational leverage]](https://www.investopedia.com/terms/o/operatingleverage.asp).

 ## Operating Cash Flow Margin Example